Photo by Maximillian Conacher on Unsplash.

 -

 Ask your lender for a repayment freeze: contacting the lender should be your first call of action, and they may be willing to freeze your repayments till you get back on track (also known as a repayment holiday).
+These were widely available over coronavirus, but are still available to struggling customers in normal times.

 -

 Contact your lender’s hardship team: most lenders should have a financial hardship assistance team, which can help you work out solutions.
-It’s in their interest to do so as a paying customer is more valuable to them than a home they need to repossess and then sell.
+It’s in their interest to do so as a paying customer is more valuable to them than a home they need to repossess and sell.

 -

 See what else is out there: if possible, refinance to a different home loan with an even lower interest rate, and do it before you start missing repayments.
 Otherwise switching could be harder as lenders might view you as a riskier customer.
+According to the Australian Competition and Consumer Commission (ACCC), making the call to switch your home loan could save you $17,000.

 -